 Changes to the class schedule can be made only during the ADD/DROP period (first week of the semester).
 Any changes to the schedule must be approved by the Department/Division Head and a Cancel/Add form must be filled out and turned in to the Registrar's Office.
 The Cancel/Add form is available at the Registrar's Office of each Campus and on the FNU website.
-Distance Learning students must submit the completed form to the Registrar's Office via either e-mail (eperez@fnu.edu or mconcepcion@fnu.edu) or fax at (305) 362-0595, Attention to: Registrar's Office.
-Additional questions about the Distance Learning Department can be emailed to Dr. Emry Somnarain at esomnarain@fnu.edu.
+Distance Learning students must submit the completed form to the Registrar's Office via either e-mail at registrars@fnu.edu or fax at (305) 362-0595, Attention to: Registrar's Office.
+Additional questions about the Distance Learning Department can be emailed to distancelearning@fnu.edu.
 Class schedule changes are subject to class load and availability.
 The student must check the FNU student portal to ensure that changes are accepted.

-In order to access or print your class schedule, you must set up an account on the FNU student portal.
+To access or print your class schedule, you must set up an account on the FNU student portal.
 Instructions are available on the FNU website.
-A user name and password is required.
+A username and password are required.
 You will also be able to use the FNU Portal to access other pertinent information.

-It is the student 's responsibility to withdraw, cancel, or change any courses assigned to him/her during the ADD/DROP period.
+It is the student's responsibility to withdraw, cancel, or change any courses assigned to him/her during the ADD/DROP period.
 After the ADD/DROP period, no schedule changes will be accepted for the Term B, unless it is an emergency, and the student will be charged for the change \$50.00 per change.
 Approved changes for Term B can only be done by substituting the class with another course carrying the same credit load and by paying the \$50.00 fee.
 Please note that all changes carry a \$50.00 fee even if it just a change of session.